jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 >R2 score = 0.018418019112983196

->MSE = -319978.4329940487
+  MSE = -319978.4329940487

 ---

 These are god-awful scores!

-The R2 score is a value between 0 and 1.
-An R2 score of 0.018 means that the model was about 2% accurate.
+The R2 score is a value between 0 and 1, representing the percentage of variance that was accurately predicted by the model.
+An R2 score of 0.018 means that the model was about 2% accurate ... so not very.

 The MSE is represented here as a negative number.
-In reality, the MSE is the squared distance between the predicted values and the data, and thus must be a non-negative number.
+In reality, the MSE is the average squared distance between the predicted values and the data, and thus must be a non-negative number.
 The negative value means that the variance in the predicted and actual data should be minimized.

 This MSE indicates that the squared variance in predicted and actual data sums up to about 320 thousand, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.

----
+In order to improve the accuracy of the model, I'm going to do some feature selection and hyperparameter tuning: